gleber/ledger-parsita/memory-bank/progress.md

 - All previously failing tests related to capital gains logic have been fixed.
 - Error handling for proceeds consolidation in `src/balance.py` has been refactored using the `Result` pattern.
 - Automatic commenting of calculated balances in `Transaction.balance()` is implemented and tested.
+- Core logic for handling short position capital gains (opening, closing, FIFO matching) is implemented and initial tests pass.
-- Ready to begin Phase 2 (Generating journal entries, updating files).
+- Ready to begin Phase 2 (Generating journal entries, updating files) or add more comprehensive tests for short positions.

 ## Known Issues